Feature Hashing module reference

 Configure the Feature Hashing module

-Add the Feature Hashing module to your experiment in a visual interface.
+Add the Feature Hashing module to your pipeline in the designer.

 Connect the dataset that contains the text you want to analyze.